nmajor/nmajor.com/src/_posts/2018-09-01-serverless-framework-executable-binaries-aws-lambda.md

 ---
 title: Executable Binary Files with Serverless Framework and Webpack - AWS Lambda
 date: 2018-09-01
+description: In this post I'm going to go over how to use executable binary files with the serverless framework and webpack.
 tags:
 - serverless
 - javascript